top of page

 Based on the conclusions, the students will decide on an action to initiate for the school.

-This project can be offered in English or in Dutch.
+This project can be offered in English, Dutch or Greek.
 It can also be implemented and adjusted to the needs of each school.
-Schools are free to choose to implement it either within the curriculum (e.g., within a school subject) or as an extracurricular activity or through the Green Team of the school.
+Schools are free to choose to implement it either within the curriculum (e.g., within a school subject) or as an extracurricular activity or through the Green Team/Environmental Team of the school.

-The participation for the schools is free of charge and no preparation is needed on behalf of the teachers.
+The participation for the schools is free of charge.

 The project can be carried out solely for the benefit of the school.
 However, as RE-TASTY is a citizen science project, we hope that the collected data will be also shared with us.
 The goal is to compile anonymized data from different schools to produce scientific knowledge and impact policy on school food systems.
 Citizen scientists will be acknowledged for their contribution.
 In the Table below, one can see how these two approaches differ in practice.